Loretta J. Nastoupil, MD

 To view the associated accredited activity please click here.

 - Flowers CR, Nastoupil LJ.
 Socioeconomic disparities in lymphoma.
 Blood.
 2014;123(23):3530-1. doi:10.1182/blood-2014-04-568766

 - Ritter AJ, Goldstein JS, Ayers AA, et al. Rural and urban patients with diffuse large B-cell and follicular lymphoma experience reduced overall survival: a National Cancer DataBase study.
 Leuk Lymphoma.
 2019;60(7):1656-1667. doi:10.1080/10428194.2018.1546855

 - Williams MH, Williams RA, Blaize JP, et al. The Impact of Race and Ethnicity on Diffuse Large B-Cell Lymphoma (DLBCL) Outcomes within the Veterans Health Administration (VHA).
 Blood.
 2020;136(Supplement 1):3-4. doi:10.1182/blood-2020-142118

 - Locke FL, Siddiqi T, Jacobson CA, et al. Real-world outcomes of axicabtagene ciloleucel (Axi-cel) for the treatment of large B-cell lymphoma (LBCL) by race and ethnicity.
 J Clin Oncol.
 2022;40(16_suppl):7571-7571. doi:10.1200/JCO.2022.40.16_suppl.7571

 Provided by MediCom Worldwide, Inc.

-This activity is supported by an educational grant from Genentech, a member of the Roche Group.
+This activity is supported by educational grants from Bristol Myers Squibb and Genentech, a member of the Roche Group.